Gore-Tex: Environmental and health concerns

 PTFE is a fluoropolymer made using an emulsion polymerization process that utilizes the fluorosurfactant PFOA, a persistent environmental contaminant.
 The International Agency for Research on Cancer has classified PFOA as carcinogenic to humans.

 Gore pledged in 2017 to eliminate PFCs such as PFOA by 2023, although the core technology will continue to be based on PTFE, which is a PFAS compound.
 Many Gore-Tex products have a durable water repellent coating and the version that do not contain PFCs of environmental concerns are marketed as "Gore PFC_{EC} Free DWR".
 Unlike the "Gore DWR", it lacks any form of oil repellency.

 From 2024 onwards, the company is replacing ePTFE membrane with an expanded polyethylene (ePE) membrane in consumer fabrics.
 The new material, while intended to perform comparably to the existing ePTFE material, will cost more, and require more frequent washing.

 Pollution lawsuit

-In 2023, two lawsuits have been filed against Gore on the matter of PFAS related water pollution around its Cecil County, Maryland manufacturing plant and the Maryland Department of the Environment has ordered an investigation and residents in the monitoring area have been offered bottled water.
+In 2023, two lawsuits have been filed against Gore on the matter of PFAS related water pollution around its Cecil County, Maryland manufacturing plant and the Maryland Department of the Environment has ordered an investigation and residents in the monitored area have been offered bottled water.
 One of the lawsuits alleges that the company knew about the dangers of PFOA/PFAS since the 1990s.

-A lawsuit was filed by the state of Maryland in December 2024, focusing on liability for decades of pollution of Forever chemicals left by thirteen Gore-Tex manufacturing facilities in Cecil County.
+A lawsuit was filed by the state of Maryland in December 2024, focusing on liability for decades of pollution of forever chemicals left by thirteen Gore-Tex manufacturing facilities in Cecil County.